 Specifically, this integrative doctor put a patient with insulin resistance on Berberine and Chromium.

-The other doctor was lamenting how over the counter supplements simply don't work and it was a waste of time and money for him to be using those.
+The other doctor was lamenting how over-the-counter supplements simply don’t work and that it was a waste of time and money for him to be using those.

 Unfortunately, this particular physician didn’t take the time to read the relevant research before expressing their opinion on the matter.

-Because if they did, they would find that there is an abundance of researching showing that both Berberine and Chromium can actually help drop blood sugar and reverse insulin resistance!
+Because if they did, they would find that there is an abundance of research showing that both berberine and chromium can actually help drop blood sugar and reverse insulin resistance!

 Research supporting Chromium:

 - A scientific review: the role of chromium in insulin resistance (6)